dbayardAWS/intro-data-lake/lab1/README.md

 ![screenshot](images/Athena4.png)

 * Notice that the product with the most "helpful review" votes is the Hutzler 571 Banana Slicer.
-If you want to view it, check it out on [amazon.com](https://www.amazon.com/dp/B0047E0EII)
+If you want to view this product, check it out on [amazon.com](https://www.amazon.com/dp/B0047E0EII).
+We'll explore some of these most helpful reviews more in Lab2.

 ## Adding other data from the public dataset to your catalog
-For later in the lab, we will add some additional customer reviews.
-In this case, we will do so via DDL.
+For later in the lab, we want to be able to query all of the public product reviews- not just the ones for products in Kitchen product category.
+Amazon.com has made the full set of product categories available on S3 in parquet format.
+Rather than downloading and uploading all of this data to our S3 bucket, we will simply point to where it is stored publicly.
+We could define our all_reviews_parquet table via a Glue Crawler, but in this case we defne this table via a SQL command.

 * Click the + sign to open a new query tab.
 Enter this query